appscode/third-party-tools/storage/minio/README.md

 ## Generate self-signed  Certificate

 TLS is crucial to secure your production services over the web.
-Usually, a certificate issued by trusted third party known as [Certificate Authority](https://en.wikipedia.org/wiki/Certificate_authority) is used for TLS secure connection.
+Usually, a certificate issued by a trusted third party known as [Certificate Authority](https://en.wikipedia.org/wiki/Certificate_authority) is used for TLS secured application.
 However, we can also use a self-signed certificate.
 In this tutorial, we will use self-signed certificate to secure a Minio server.

-We will use a tool called [onessl](https://github.com/kubepack/onessl) developed by [AppsCode](https://appscode.com/) to generate self signed certificate. `onessl` makes generating self-signed certificate very easy and matter of two or theree commands.
+We will use a tool called [onessl](https://github.com/kubepack/onessl) developed by [AppsCode](https://appscode.com/) to generate self signed certificate. `onessl` makes generating self-signed certificate very easy and matter of two or three commands.
 If you already don't have `onessl` installed, please install it first from [here](https://github.com/kubepack/onessl/releases).

 **Generate Root CA :**

-At first, lets generate root certificate,
+At first, let's generate root certificate,

 ```console
 $ onessl create ca-cert